Why Small Custom Home Builders Deserve a Punch List App Built Just for Them

 Why Punch Lists Matter More Than Ever

-For small custom home builders, punch lists aren’t just an afterthought - they’re the last step standing between you and final payment.
+Punch lists aren’t just an afterthought.
+They’re the last step standing between you and final payment.
 They’re also a direct reflection of your reputation.
 Homeowners remember whether their walkthrough felt smooth and organized, or chaotic and unfinished.

 A streamlined punch list system means: